 Museum of the Risorgimento

 Inside the monument are large rooms; half of those are used for exhibitions.
-The other half houses the Museo centrale del Risorgimento, a museum dedicated to the history of the unification of Italy.
+The other half houses the Museo Centrale del Risorgimento, a museum dedicated to the history of the unification of Italy.
 The museum’s entrance is to the left of the monument, at the Via di San Pietro in Carcere.
-The museum charts the events that led to the unification with a display of paintings, documents, photographs and memorabilia such as coins and flags.
+The museum charts the events that led to the unification with a display of paintings, documents, statues, photographs and memorabilia such as coins and flags.

 The monument is nevertheless well worth the visit, even if only for the great views from the top.
 The top of the monument is also connected to the Capitoline Square, saving you another climb of the Capitoline Hill.